Performance and scalability checklist for Blob storage

-If using the .NET Framework, this section lists several quick configuration settings that you can use to make significant performance improvements.
-If using other languages, check to see if similar concepts apply in your chosen language.
+For projects using .NET Framework, this section lists some quick configuration settings that you can use to make significant performance improvements.
+If you're using a language other than .NET, check to see if similar concepts apply in your chosen language.

 Increase default connection limit

-In .NET, the following code increases the default connection limit (which is usually two in a client environment or ten in a server environment) to 100.
+For projects using .NET Framework, you can use the following code to increase the default connection limit (which is usually two in a client environment or ten in a server environment) to 100.
 Typically, you should set the value to approximately the number of threads used by your application.
 Set the connection limit before opening any connections.